Taylor Momsen: Music

-Going to Hell was released on March 18, 2014.
+Going to Hell was released on March 12, 2014.
 The release marked the band's largest sales week to date and landed at number five on the Billboard 200 with over 35,000 copies sold in its first week.
 The success of the record saw Taylor, along with the rest of the band, break records when they became the first female-fronted band to reach No. 1 on the rock radio charts with its first two singles: "Heaven Knows" in March 2014 and "Fucked Up World" in September 2014.
 The Pretty Reckless also spent the majority of late 2013 throughout 2014 on tour supporting Going To Hell.
 In 2014, her band also supported Fall Out Boy in their European leg of the Save Rock n Roll Tour along with New Politics.

 Throughout 2015, Momsen continued to record new material for the third Pretty Reckless album.
-On September 29, 2016, the band released the single "Take Me Down", which reached number one on the Billboard Mainstream Rock chart.
-The third album, Who You Selling For, was released in October 2016.
+On September 29, 2016, the band released the single "Take Me Down".
+The third album, Who You Selling For, was released on October 21, 2016.

+The Pretty Reckless were the opening act for Soundgarden's final tour in 2017, that wound up cut short with the suicide of Chris Cornell.
+The remaining members of Soundgarden went on to invite Momsen to perform with them on occasion, first in Cornell's tribute concert I Am The Highway in 2019, followed by the Taylor Hawkins tribute concert in 2022, and Soundgarden's induction to the Rock and Roll Hall of Fame in 2025.
+She also recorded with Soundgarden member Matt Cameron a cover of their song "Halfway There".

-In 2020, Momsen lent her vocals to the American rock band Evanescence for "Use My Voice", a single from the band's album The Bitter Truth, alongside other artists such as American rock vocalist Lzzy Hale from Halestorm, Dutch symphonic metal vocalist Sharon den Adel from Within Temptation, and electronic violinist Lindsey Stirling.
+In 2020, Momsen was featured on Evanescence's "Use My Voice", a single from the band's album The Bitter Truth, alongside other artists such as American rock vocalist Lzzy Hale from Halestorm, Dutch symphonic metal vocalist Sharon den Adel from Within Temptation, and electronic violinist Lindsey Stirling.
+Alongside Lzzy Hale of Halestorm, Momsen was featured on In This Moment's cover of "We Will Rock You" by Queen.
+The cover song was featured on In This Moment's 2020 album Mother.